hqnna/mocha/docs/specification.md

 it also has 2 complex types, namely `Array` and `Object`.
 Strings must start and end with single quotes and can contain new lines.
 Integers can be standard integers but they can also be in hexidecimal, octal and binary formats.
-Floats can only be in the standard format.
+Floats can be both standard and scientific notation.
 Booleans are the standard values most formats use, finally `nil` is used in-place of `null` unlike other languages.

 ```
 # strings